cl4m1n3/SmartArrow/README.md

 This plugin turns an ordinary arrow into a smart one that flies to the target by itself

 ## Using
-- Activate the modification using the /guidedarrow command
+- Activate the modification using the /smartarrow command
-- Shoot the player or hit him with a **bow** so that he is identified as the target
+- Shoot the player or hit him with a **BOW** so that he is identified as the target
 - Now the player is the target and you can shoot in any direction

 ### Arrow Features